Safe and sound community alarm service

 294 High Road

-Haringey Community Alarms service may be available to anyone of any age in the community who would like to feel safer, more secure and independent in their own home.
-The service can offer particular benefits to:
+Haringey Community Alarms service may be available to elderly people and people of any age in the community who are disabled or vulnerable and would like to feel safer, more secure and independent in their own home.
+The service is available to people who:

-- Those at risk of distraction burglary (external link)
+- Are at risk of distraction burglary (external link)

-- Individuals who have been discharged from hospital and require additional support and assistance at home
+- Have been discharged from hospital and require additional support and assistance at home

 We will provide you with a Lifeline unit and personal trigger.
 We can also provide a range of sensors which trigger automatically.
 All that is required is a telephone line and an electrical power point.
 If you need help or assistance at any time, press the button on your personal trigger or the red button on the Lifeline and a call will be raised at our control centre.